raiden-network/microraiden/docs/rest-api.rst

 provide insight into a channel state, balances, and it allows proxy operator to close and settle the channels.

-Following are the available API endpoints with which you can interact with RMS.

 Proxy endpoints
 ===============